abejfehr/circletimer/README.md

 5. Compile your changes to JS by executing `grunt` from the root of the repo
 6. Check out if they work by serving the `index.html` file in the root of the directory using your new change
 7. If it works, create a pull request with the new change!
 8. Pat yourself on the back and reward yourself with a candy bar!
-Mmmmm, candy.
+Mmmmm, *candy*.

 License
 -------